jeremyf/hydramata-works/README.md

 The rake task will build the internal rails application and run all of the tests.

 Once you have the `spec/internal` directory built, you can run `rspec` or `rake spec:all`.

-## Getting Your Bearings

-Take a look at the [ServiceMethods module](./app/services/hydramata/works/service_methods.rb).
-The ServiceMethods defines the public API of this gem.
-It illustrates what is possible and how it is done.

 ## Data Structure and Definition